 An open-source labelled database

-The project, led by Hadrien Jean and his team, was selected for the Fall 2019 season of DataForGood, the french incubator for common good which provide AI resources and solutions for the future of humanity.
+The project, led by Hadrien Jean and his team, was selected for the Fall 2019 and Fall 2020 season of DataForGood, the French incubator for common good which provide AI resources and solutions for the future of humanity.

 Thanks to the wonderful work of Doby Rahnev, the Confidence Database is now out as a resource in Nature Human Behaviour.
 More than 80 authors from all over the world contributed their datasets.
 The database, which is still growing, includes more than 8,700 participants (almost 4 million trials).

-Wazo – Cité internationale des Oiseaux, a french NGO I co-founded two years ago to fight biodiversity decline in cities, has been awarded the prestigious Medal of Honor of the City of Paris.
-Wazo notably is developing machine-learning algorithms and bioacoustic tools for birds and wildlife conservation.
-We are heavily involved in certain parks in Paris, in particular, the park of the Cité internationale universtaire.
+Wazo – Cité internationale des Oiseaux, a France-based NGO I co-founded two years ago to fight biodiversity decline in cities, has been awarded the prestigious Medal of Honor of the City of Paris.
+Wazo develops machine-learning algorithms and bioacoustics tools for birds and wildlife conservation.
+We are particularly involved in certain parks in Paris (e.g. the Cité internationale universtaire park, in the 14th arrondissement).